Signaturgruppen-A-S/signaturgruppen-broker-documentation/frondend-guide.md

       <tr>
          <td>
             <ul>
                <li>It can be initialized automatically on a page load.
-This makes it possible to have an absolute URL on your domain i.e., mydomain.dk/login that redirects to Nets eID Brokers login.
+This makes it possible to have an absolute URL on your domain i.e., mydomain.dk/login that redirects to Signaturgruppen Brokers login.
 With the pop-up you need the onclick event, to ensure the pop-up is opened correct.</li>
                <li>Easier implementation with less JavaScript event handling.</li>
                <li>The entire screen is dedicated to the login experience and flow.</li>
-               <li>Possible to setup custom branding, themes, and general layout via the Nets eID Broker administration</li>
+               <li>Possible to setup custom branding, themes, and general layout via the Signaturgruppen Broker administration</li>
             </ul>
          </td>
       </tr>